 US Adoption Statistics

 Adoption is all around us, even if we don't see it.
 Every day, there are children being adopted into loving families all across the country.
+Adopting a baby requires guidance from an experienced adoption professional.
+Adoption Network Law Center is a California law corporation providing quality, professional adoption services to prospective Birth Mothers and Adoptive Parents nationwide.
 Here are some interesting adoption statistics you may not know about.

 How many Americans have adopted a child?

 Although no more than 2% of Americans have actually adopted, more than 1/3 have considered it.1

 One out of every 25 U.S. families with children have an adopted child.
 According to the U.S. Census, about half of these have both biological and adopted children.